Roja4220-kits/Smart-Voting-System-Through-Face-Recognition/README.md

 pandas

+▶️ Run the Application

+python app.py

+(Or run specific modules like phase1_authentication.py)

 ⚠️ Important Notes

-Do NOT upgrade NumPy.
+Do NOT upgrade NumPy

-Do NOT mix pip-installed OpenCV with Conda OpenCV.
+Do NOT mix pip-installed OpenCV with Conda OpenCV

-Follow the installation order strictly to avoid DLL or ABI errors.
+Follow installation order strictly to avoid DLL/ABI errors

-This dependency stack is stable and verified for running the facial recognition and authentication modules successfully.
+This dependency stack is stable and verified for running the biometric authentication modules successfully.